-Though not directed to do so by the farm bill, USDA is also providing priority points (more points than are available to individual farmers or to farm groups or businesses) to all farm co-ops and to all mid-tier value chains, regardless of their membership base.
-In ranking applications, USDA awards 5 points (out of 100 total possible points) for applicants who are from one or more of the priority categories.
-Up to 5 additional points will be awarded to group projects (majority-controlled producer businesses, co-ops, producer groups) to create or expand opportunities for one or more of the priority categories.
+In ranking applications, USDA awards 5 points (out of100 total possible) for applicants who are from one or more of the priority categories.
+Up to 5 additional points will be awarded to group projects (majority controlled producer businesses, co-ops, producer groups) to create or expand opportunities for beginning farmers and ranchers, veteran farmers and ranchers, socially disadvantaged farmers and ranchers, and small and medium-sized farms and ranches structured as family farms.